AskeCarstensen/STM32-Getting-started/Chapter 1. Hello world!/README.md

     <img src = "DeviceM.png"width="350">
 </p>

-Then go into putty and set the Speed (Baud rate) to 115200 and the comport to the one you found in the device manager.
+Then go into putty and set the Speed (Baud rate) to 115200 and the com port set to the one, you found in the device manager.

 <p align="center">
     <img src = "PuttyScreen.png"width="350">